forzaturian/ArcherDX_store_test/README.md

 1. Proficiency using Selenium.
 2. Use of comments/document strings to explain your code.
 3. The quality of your test case design, e.g. how well you cover the functionality you are testing.
-4. That it works.
-We will try to execute your test cases.
-We use Python with Selenium.
-We will grade “on a curve” with respect to your familiarity with Python/Selenium.
+4. We will grade “on a curve” with respect to your familiarity with Python/Selenium.
 5. Include instructions executing your tests.